-The main Eucalyptus species planted is E. globulus.
+The main planted Eucalyptus species is E. globulus.
 It is very efficient in cellulose fiber production, so the main destination of its wood is the pulp industry.
 There are several pulp mills of different companies operating in Spain and Portugal and in 2009 they had a demand of nearly 12 Mm.
-Nowadays E. globulus occupies the largest forest area in Portugal with 812.000 ha, mainly allocated for pulp production under an intensive coppice system, with a full year growing cycle.
+Nowadays, E. globulus occupies the largest forest area in Portugal with 812.000 ha, mainly allocated for pulp production under an intensive coppice system, with a full year growing cycle.
 E. globulus is the only significant eucalypt species in Portugal.

-Other uses of Eucalypt forests are less frequent, but there are some smaller mills producing veneer, laminated panels and beams to grow mussels beneath the sea water.
+Other uses of eucalypt forests are less frequent, but there are some smaller mills producing veneer, laminated panels and beams used for farming mussels beneath sea water.
 In addition, essences and honey are widely obtained from these cultivated forests.